SonalKiran/SonalKiran/README.md

-- 👋 Hi, I’m @SonalKiran
+- 👋 Hi, I am @SonalKiran
-- 👀 I’m interested in risk analytics and business intelligence
+- :bowtie: I am driven by the pursuit of enabling well-informed decisions based on accurate, unbiased data.
-- 🌱 I’m currently learning ETL pipelines and data warehousing
+- 🌱 I am currently improving my data science skills by exploring modeling techniques I have not worked with before.
-- 💞️ I’m looking to collaborate on data and risk analytics projects
+- 💞️ I love collaborating on data science and BI projects.
 - 📫 How to reach me ----> sonalkiranhansra@gmail.com

 <!---